LaunchCodeEducation/visual-oauth/README.md

 ## run the app

-> **run the following command in the root directory of the repo (where the `README.md` is)**

 ```sh
 # run this from the root directory of the repo
 $ npm run start
 ```

+> **it may take up to 30 seconds for the application to start up**

-> if it doesn't enter `http://localhost:3000` into your browser manually your browser should open to the client page automatically
+> if your browser doesn't open automatically click this link http://localhost:3000

 > you can stop the app using `ctrl+C` in the terminal